commonhaus/foundation/agreements/sponsorship/sponsorship-agreement.md

 Thank you for supporting the Commonhaus Foundation!
 Your contribution helps us maintain foundation operations and develop programs that support our projects and members.

+Please complete, sign, and return this form so we can properly recognize you.

 🙏 🫶 🚀

 ## Sponsorship Contribution